 Coconut Pumpkin Bundt Cake with Coconut Caramel

-It’s the flavor of fall in this coconut pumpkin bundt cake drizzled with coconut caramel.
+This coconut pumpkin bundt cake drizzled with coconut caramel has the flavor of fall.
 This oil-based cake enriched with pumpkin puree, pumpkin spice, and coconut cream is moist, light, and airy.

 Don’t you just love this time of the year?
-The weather is so gorgeous we’ve been having some fun entertaining with friends.
-I made this cake to take with me to a friends’ place this week and it was such a hit!
-Especially, the coconut caramel.
-I promise them to post the recipe as soon as I get home.
-One of the ladies wanted to make it for her family’s Thanksgiving dinner as her parents from the US are coming to visit here.
+The weather is so gorgeous, and we’ve been having some fun entertaining with friends.
+I made this cake to take to a friend’s place this week, and it was such a hit!
+Especially the coconut caramel.
+I promised them I would post the recipe as soon as I got home.
+One of the ladies wanted to make it for her family’s Thanksgiving dinner, as her parents from the US were coming to visit her.

-I love pumpkins so at this time of the year I take one of my pumpkin recipes with me anywhere I visit.
-Often people will enjoy it and not even realize it has pumpkin puree in there.
+I love pumpkins, so at this time of year, I take one of my pumpkin recipes with me anywhere I visit.
+Often, people will enjoy it and not even realize it has pumpkin puree in it.

 About this cake

-Everything about this cake says, ‘fall’.
-The colors, the taste, the flavors!!
-I love pumpkin, and this time of the year, it’s anything pumpkin puree and spice for me.
+Everything about this cake says, ‘fall’—the colors, the taste, the flavors!!
+I love pumpkin, and this time of year, I’m all about pumpkin puree and spice.

-The recipe is simple and easy using oil instead of butter.
-This gives us a light and airy sponge that soaks up all that wonderful caramel.
+The recipe is simple and easy.
+It uses oil instead of butter, which gives us a light and airy sponge that soaks up all that wonderful caramel.

-Unlike the classic caramel, made with milk.
-I used coconut cream for this recipe and the flavor was out of this world.
-If you’ve never tried coconut caramel you are in for a treat.
+Unlike the classic caramel, which is made with milk, I used coconut cream for this recipe, and the flavor was out of this world.
+If you’ve never tried coconut caramel, you are in for a treat.

-You can, of course, eat it on its own but I highly recommend this some glaze as it really is wonderfully light and moist.
+Of course, you can eat it on its own, but I highly recommend this glaze, as it is truly wonderfully light and moist.

 Ingredients and substitutes

-- Coconut cream – The only coconut flavor you have here is this coconut cream.
+- Coconut cream—This coconut cream has the only coconut flavor you have here.
 I use thick coconut cream from the can.

-In fact, I do not shake the can when removing it from the pantry.
-So, the liquid that’s at the bottom stays undisturbed.
-When I open the can, I get this thick luscious coconut cream.
-But, regular coconut cream, works just as well. - Pumpkin puree – I have used homemade pumpkin puree for this recipe but canned works just as well
+In fact, I do not shake the can when removing it from the pantry, so the liquid at the bottom stays undisturbed.
+When I open the can, I get this thick, luscious coconut cream.
+But regular coconut cream works just as well. - Pumpkin puree – I have used homemade pumpkin puree for this recipe, but canned works just as well

-- Brown sugar – You can use white sugar as well, but the molasses in the brown sugar enhances the caramel flavor.
-I highly recommend light brown sugar to still get a nice pale color for the cake
+- Brown sugar – You can also use white sugar, but the molasses in the brown sugar enhances the caramel flavor.
+I highly recommend light brown sugar to still get a nice pale color for the cake.

-- Pumpkin spice – As always I’m using my homemade pumpkin spice but you can grab one a the store too.
+- Pumpkin spice—As always, I’m using my homemade pumpkin spice, but you can also grab one at the store.

-- Oil – I prefer to use oil in this batter as I think it really keeps the cake very moist and light.
+- Oil—I prefer to use oil in this batter,, as I think it keeps the cake moist and light.
 I highly recommend flavorless cooking oil.

 Cake

-- Grease and dust with flour a 6-inch bundt pan for baking
+- Grease and dust with flour in a 6-inch bundt pan for baking.

-Tip – you can also use 2 x 6-inch round pans to make this a layer cake. - In a bowl combine flour with baking powder, baking soda, salt, and spice.
+Pro tip – You can also use two 6-inch round pans to make this a layer cake. - In a bowl, combine flour with baking powder, baking soda, salt, and pumpkin spice.

 - In the bowl of a stand mixer with the whisk attachment, whip eggs with sugar until light and foamy – ribbon stage.

-Tip – start by whipping the eggs first for a minute then gradually add the sugar.
+Pro tip – Start by whipping the eggs for a minute, then gradually add the sugar.
 This will ensure you get a nice volume for your cake. - Next, gradually add the oil, followed by the coconut cream.

 - Then, add the pumpkin puree and vanilla extract.